 Child support, separate support, and/or alimony paid under court order or court approved agreement by a household member for the support of a minor child, spouse, or ex-spouse, not residing with the household, provided that the total amount deducted for this deduction and the deductions in 760 CMR 6.05(4)(f) and (h) for this household member shall not exceed his or her gross income.

-Non-reimbursable payments of tuition and fees of vocationally related post-secondary education of a household member who is not a full-time student, provided that the amount deducted for this deduction and the deductions in 760 CMR 6.05(4)(f) and (g) for this household member shall not exceed his or her gross income.
+Non-reimbursable payments of tuition and fees of vocational or post-secondary education of a household member, provided that the amount deducted for this deduction and the deductions in 760 CMR 6.05(4)(f) and (g) for this household member shall not exceed the income of the household member that has been included in the gross household income.

 Non-reimbursable payments for reasonable and necessary housekeeping or personal care services for a household member with a disability who as a result of the disability is physically unable to perform the housekeeping or personal care services provided that no household member is reasonably available to perform these services.